danbev/learning-rust/notes/lang_item.md

 ) => {
 ```
 One things to note here which got me the first time, is that (group:expr) is
-optional and not used for UnsafeCell, but is used for example for `Add(Op)`.
+optional and not used for UnsafeCell, but is used for other lang_items like
+`Add(Op)`.

 The following is an approximation of what the macro will be expanded into:
 ```rust
 pub enum LangItem {